solidsnake1298/Arc-Encoding-Automator/README.md

 - -a Enable with 1.
 For use with Anime and other Japanese content.
 Modifies language selection to also select Japanese in addition to English audio/subtitle tracks.
 - -k Enable with 1.
 For use with Korean content.
 Modifies language selection to also select Korean in addition to English audio/subtitle tracks.
 - -h Enable with 1.
 Disables hardware decoding for codecs Arc GPUs don't support decoding.
 Only needed for edge cases I haven't encountered yet.
 Common codecs Arc doesn't support decoding already disable hardware decoding automatically.
 The following source codecs will automatically disable hardware decoding: MPEG1, MPEG4, XVID, VC1, VP8, H264 Hi10p, H264 422, H264 444, and WMV codecs.
-- -w (BETA ONLY) Provide path for scratch directory.
+- -w Provide path for scratch directory.
 Ideally, this should be on a separate disk from the input file to reduce disk I/O and improve throughput for the remux step.
 Use quotes or escapes if path contains spaces or special characters.
-- -e (BETA ONLY) Enable with 1.
+- -e Enable with 1.
 Language selection only.
-- -o (BETA ONLY) Enable with 1.
+- -o Enable with 1.
 Encodes audio, passes thru video, selects audio/subtitle tracks.

 # Comments
 dovi_tool usage has been deprecated in favor of identical functionality added to Jellyfin-ffmpeg starting in 7.0.2-4.
 This, and other changes, has allowed for significant stream lining of the various work flows.